wikimedia/integration-zuul/doc/source/reference/glossary.rst

    project pipeline

-      The application of jobs to a pipelines.
+      The application of jobs to a pipeline.
 Project pipeline entries often include filtering and matching rules specifying the conditions under which a job should result in a build, and any interdependencies those jobs may have on the build results